What are cranial neuropathies?

 - Microvascular cranial nerve palsy.
 This condition affects the nerves in the eye.
 It is most common in people who have diabetes and in those who have high blood pressure.

 - Third nerve palsy.
 This condition affects the third cranial nerve.
-This nerve helps to manage a muscle that controls eye movement.
+This nerve helps manage a muscle that controls eye movement.

 If several different cranial nerves are affected, it is called multiple cranial neuropathies (MCN).